Skip to main content

 Receive License and Begin Work

-Processing takes 30-45 days.
+Budget 6-10 weeks for full DCWP processing once all materials are in.
 Once approved, your license covers home improvement work within all five boroughs.
 Display your license number on all contracts and advertisements.

-New York City Metro
+New York City (Five Boroughs)

 Manhattan, Brooklyn, Queens, Bronx, Staten Island